tonybaldwin/notcl/README.md

 notcl
 =====

-simple text editor in tcl/tk
+a very simple, but handy text editor in tcl/tk

 by tony baldwin | http://wiki.tonybaldwin.info